tkdeshan/Computer_Controlled_Power_Supply/README.md

 # Computer_Controlled_Power_Supply
 ## Electronics Research Project - Department of Physics and Electronics - University of Kelaniya.

-This is a computer controlled power supply that operate using GUI.
-Using this power supply, user can get varyable voltage upto 12V.
-And also resistor values can be measured and get I-V characteristics curves of the electronic components like resistors, diodes and transistors can be ploted.
-GUI is used to set all the command and see all the outputs(measured values and I-V curves).
-This device include short circuits and overcurrent protection and all the parts controlled by ATmega328 microcontroller.
-I have used c# to create the GUI and Arduino to program the microcontroller.
-And all the circuit diagrams are include here.
+This power supply can be operated using a graphical user interface (GUI).
+With this power supply, users can obtain variable voltages up to 12V.
+Additionally, it allows for the measurement of resistor values and the plotting of I-V characteristics curves for electronic components such as resistors, diodes, and transistors.
+It can also be known as a source measure unit because it is capable of both sourcing and measuring.
+The GUI is used to set commands and view outputs, including measured values and I-V curves.
+The device includes short circuit and overcurrent protection, and all the components are controlled by an ATmega328 microcontroller.
+C# is used to create the GUI and Arduino is used to program the microcontroller.
+Complete circuit diagrams are included for reference.

 ![View](https://github.com/tkdeshan/Computer_Controlled_Power_Supply/blob/main/CCPS_Overview/view.png)